CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 #### DER.2.3.A7 Targeted system hardening

 After an APT attack, all affected IT systems SHOULD be hardened.
-The basis for this should be the results of forensic investigations (see DER.2.X * IT Forensic Analysis *).
+The basis for this should be the results of the forensic investigations (see DER.2.X * IT Forensic Analysis *).
 In addition, it SHOULD be rechecked if the affected environment is still safe, e.g. B. with the results of the detailed forensic analyzes.

 If possible, IT systems should already be hardened during cleanup.
 Measures that can not be implemented in the short term SHOULD be included in an action plan and implemented in the medium term.
 The ISB SHOULD be responsible for drawing up the plan and checking that it has been implemented correctly.